Teaching emotions for kids is easy with these social-emotional learning ideas and activities for the classroom.

-Students learn healthy emotional habits and ways of expressing their feelings several ways.
+Students learn healthy emotional habits and ways of expressing their feelings in several ways.
 They learn at home as well as in their interactions with their family and friends.
 Children tend to pick these things up naturally.
-They learn by watching how others respond, and mimicking their behavior.
+They learn by watching how others respond and mimicking their behavior.
 Many kids are active in their churches, community centers, sports, and hobbies.
 In those places, they learn how to interact with friends and neighbors as well.

 But, what about the students who don’t have such opportunities?

 It’s up to us, as educators, to model, teach, and encourage them to practice healthy emotional responses to everyday situations and events!
 Helping children to express their feelings and handle difficult situations with calm is our ultimate goal.

 1. Helping Kids Identify Different Emotions

 Children should be taught the language necessary to label and identify the different emotions they may experience.
 The reason is, we need to let them know that feeling different emotion is normal.
 By giving them the vocabulary needed to describe how they’re feeling, you are encouraging them to express themselves productively.

 - Recognizing Facial Expressions and Body Language: Children need to learn how to identify their own emotions, as well as others.
 One way to do this is by learning to pay attention to their own body signals, such as a frown and queasy stomach when nervous, or balled fists and tight shoulders when angry.
 Once they can recognize it in themselves, they can pick up on facial expressions and body language of others and then learn to react accordingly.
 In your morning meetings, perhaps spend five minutes modeling and discussing different emotional states.

 - Clip Chart: One way to encourage recognition of feelings is to provide a visual reference for them to use.
 A clip chart helps students to recognize and identify how they are feeling.
 They simply place a clip on the chart in the space that shows how they are feeling.